-There are several inspiration unique attractions and tourism sites you can visit in Buganda.
+There are several inspiration unique attractions and tourism sites you can you on a Uganda safari through the central region.
 Find unique, traditional, cutting edge, refreshing, imaginative and surprising things to do see in Buganda Kingdom… Whatever you're looking for there are so many places with interesting history, natural beauty and things to learn.
 Here are some of the best tourist attractions, from cultural sightseeing highlights to expert recommendations.
 Find out the best historical tourist sites, ecotourism sites and cultural heritage sites.

 Want to know a secret about Buganda Kingdom?
 Buganda Kingdom is packed with great heritage sites that include historic monuments, royal palaces and some of the interesting museums in Buganda.